2,807-piece Bowser coming to Lego’s Super Mario line - NewsBreak

 2,807-piece Bowser coming to Lego’s Super Mario line

 (NEXSTAR) — Lego and Super Mario are set to unleash Bowser’s fury on collectors this fall with the release of the partnership’s largest building set yet.
-The Mighty Bowser kit features Nintendo’s iconic villain in 2,807 pieces as part of Lego’s adult product line.Costco has raised prices of 2 popular food court items at locations across the country
+The Mighty Bowser kit features Nintendo’s iconic villain in 2,807 pieces as part of Lego’s adult product line.How to watch $2 movies this summer in theaters

 The recreation of Mario’s nemesis can launch fireballs and will also have moveable head, neck, mouth, arms, legs and tail, Lego said in its Thursday announcement.